 Reporting to the Police

 Some forms of sexual or gender-based misconduct, such as sexual assault, domestic violence, and stalking are crimes.
 You have the right to file a police report and have your case investigated.
-The DPSS Special Victims Unit is available to assist and provide options whether you choose to participate in a criminal process or not.
-The U-M Police Department is committed to providing a trauma-informed response, and their officers are specially trained to work with individuals reporting interpersonal violence.
-They can also assist you with the following:
+The Department of Public Safety and Security (DPSS) Special Victims Unit is available to assist and provide options whether the choice to participate in a criminal process is made or not.
+The U-M Police Department is committed to providing a trauma-informed response, and their officers are specially trained to work with individuals who make reports of interpersonal violence.
+They can assist with the following:

 • Filing a police report